Size-biased permutation of a finite sequence with independent and identically distributed terms: Asymptotics of the last fraction of the size-biased permutation

 To achieve this, let $A_n$ denote the `average' measure

-A theorem of Wellner \cite[Theorem 1]{wellner} states that if the sequence of measures $(A_n, n \geq 1)$ is tight, then the Prohorov distance between $H_n$ and $A_n$ converges a.s. to $0$ and $n \to \infty$.
+A theorem of Wellner \cite{wellner}, Theorem~1, states that if the sequence of measures $(A_n, n \geq1)$ is tight, then the Prohorov distance between $H_n$ and $A_n$ converges a.s. to $0$ and $n \to \infty $.
 In this case, since $E_n$ converges to $F$ uniformly, $A_n$ converges uniformly to $1 - \phi$.
-Thus $H_n$ converges uniformly to $1-\phi$, and (\ref{eqn:hncont}) follows. \end{proof}
+Thus $H_n$ converges uniformly to $1-\phi$, and (\ref{eqn:hncont}) follows. \end{pf*}